Crazy-Beautiful: 50 Flowers That Start With ‘C’

 11. Catmint

 The Nepeta genus contains 287 accepted species of herbaceous, flowering perennials in the Lamiaceae (mint) plant family, commonly called catmint or catnip.
-These beautiful flowers that start with the letter C are cultivated for their attractive and abundant spikes of bluish-purple flowers that attract butterflies, moths, bees, and hummingbirds.
+These beautiful flowers are cultivated for their attractive and abundant spikes of bluish-purple flowers that attract butterflies, moths, bees, and hummingbirds.
 The species Nepeta cataria attracts cats (of all kinds – domestic and wild) for its behavioral effects.

 Scientific Name:Nepeta spp.